-The Wastewater Management Certificate is not available for $\underline{\text{new}}$ students.
+The Wastewater Management Certificate is not available for new students.
 The program has been replaced by the Clean Water Management Certificate.

 The Advanced Wastewater Management Certificate prepares students for certification as Wastewater III and Wastewater IV Operators.
 The program has been designed in cooperation with the Connecticut Department of Environmental Protection and the Connecticut Water Pollution Abatement Association.
 Specialized courses may be offered at local Municipal Wastewater Treatment Plants.
-For more information, contact Wes Winterbottom at (203) 285-2354 or e-mail at (wwinterbottom@gatewayct.edu).
+For more information, contact Paul Silberquit at (203) 285-2368 or e-mail at (psilberquit@gatewayct.edu).